Sympa (company)

 Sympa Ltd. was founded in 2005 in Lahti, Finland, by Keijo Karjalainen and Taina Karjalainen.
 Initially launched as a local HR software solution, Sympa has grown into one of the fastest-growing HR suite vendors in the Nordic region, expanding its presence across Europe.

+History

+In 2013 Red Herring magazine featured Sympa as one of Europe's most promising startups and included the company on The Red Herring Top 100 Europe list.

 In 2016, the Swedish investment firm Alfvén & Didrikson acquired a minority stake in Sympa to support its international growth.
 Four years later, in August 2020, Providence Strategic Growth (PSG), the growth equity affiliate of Providence Equity Partners, made a majority investment in the company.
 The investment aimed to accelerate Sympa’s product development, enable strategic mergers and acquisitions, and further expand its European footprint.
 Following the deal, Alfvén & Didrikson retained a minority stake alongside Sympa’s founding team.

-At the time of the PSG investment, Sympa had 140 employees across 8 offices in 5 countries and was used by over 1,000 organisations, including companies such as BMW, Dustin, and Byggmax.
+At the time of the PSG investment, Sympa had 140 employees across 8 offices in 5 countries and was used by over 700 organisations, including companies such as BMW, Dustin, and Byggmax.
 The platform was reportedly accessed more than 650,000 times per month across more than 100 countries.